vlasovskikh/obraz/doc/plugins.md

     Register a generator of destination files for the site.

     Generators are useful when you need to create additional generated files you need at your site, e.g. tag pages or image thumbnails.
+Site data includes options from the configuration file.

     A site content generator is a fuction of type `(site: dict) -> None`.